Crunchbits-LLC/docs/README.md

 - Does Crunchbits support IPv6?
     - Yes.
 All VPS's natively come with a /64.
 If you need an IPv6 allocation for your dedicated server, just contact technical support and let us know.
 - Does Crunchbits support Windows ISOs on their VPS plans?
     - Yes, Crunchbits allows customers to install Windows on their VPS (as long as it is 2GB RAM or higher).
 Crunchbits **does not** provide licensing for any version of Windows and we do not provide any technical support related to Windows.
 You should be prepared to have a strong working knowledge of how to install, configure, and administer a remote Windows installation.
-We do provide multiple Windows ISOs for customers.
+We do provide multiple Windows Server templates for customers.
  - What ISO's or Operating Systems are available to install on my VPS?
     - The following Operating systems are available:
         - AlmaLinux